jjohnson2701/EditsToISCEContainer/README.md

 ### 2. Copy the following files into your containers directory, which is created in the installation in step one.
 * jobscript_array.sh
-* arcgis_template.xml -no edits are needed
+* arcgis_template.xml -no edits needed
 * insar.py -no edits needed
 * topsApp_template.xml
-* LagosP1F16Asc.txt -Provided as an example of an input file
+* LagosP1F16Asc.txt -example input file

 ### 3. DEM setup:
 The DOCKER wants a dem named “dem.envi” with SRTM pixel convention.
 If you are happy with a standard DEM, you can skip this step and it will download automatically.
 They can also be downloaded from https://apps.nationalmap.gov/downloader/#/